hackley2/laravel-docker-package/readme.md

     docker-compose stop
     ```
 4. Peruse the Notes:
-    * *All below commands should be ran from the root folder of you Laravel project*
-    * *All below commands should be ran from the root folder of you Laravel project*
+    * *All below commands should be ran from the root folder of your Laravel project*
     * *The DB settings you put in your .env file before you build your docker-compose environment
        for the first time will cause the MySQL DB's name, user, and password to be set to what your .env
        file indicates.*